microsoft/hlsl-specs/proposals/0039-debugbreak.md

 1. **`DebugBreak()`**: Triggers a breakpoint when a debugger is attached, allowing developers to pause execution and inspect shader state.
-2. **`IsDebuggerPresent()`**: Returns whether a graphics debugger is currently attached to the process, enabling conditional debug-only code paths.
+2. **`dx::IsDebuggerPresent()`**: Returns whether a graphics debugger is currently attached to the process, enabling conditional debug-only code paths.

-These intrinsics will lower to new DXIL operations for DirectX and to appropriate SPIR-V instructions for Vulkan targets.
+`DebugBreak()` will lower to new DXIL operations for DirectX and to appropriate SPIR-V instructions for Vulkan targets. `dx::IsDebuggerPresent()` is a DirectX extension and has no Vulkan/SPIR-V equivalent.

 ## Motivation